Chair, 2014-15: L. DeAne Lagerquist, history of Christianity, American religion

 The themes of this introduction to major religious traditions including Hinduism, Buddhism, and Islam vary from semester to semester; possible topics include sacred texts, religious experience, images of the divine, and the understanding of death and afterlife.

 This course explores the interface between religion and politics in the lives and thought of Mahatma Gandhi, Reinhold Niebuhr, and Martin Luther King, Jr. Focus will be upon the distinctive ways in which each one appropriated the theological resources of his tradition to justify and analyze the connection between religion and politics.
-Prerequisite: BTS-B. Offered during Interim.
+Prerequisite: BTS-B. Offered periodically during Interim.

 This course examines how the gospel transforms the practices of personal and social life.
 Students explore the nature of Christian community and the connections between Christian theological beliefs and practices.
 Students participate in the life of Holden Village, an isolated Lutheran retreat center in the Cascade Mountains of Washington.
 Prerequisite: BTS-B. Offered alternate years during Interim.

 Christians and people of other faiths seek to be faithful to their own traditions and also to attend to each other's claims.
 This course examines ways Christians and other believers develop their doctrinal traditions in the context of religious pluralism.
 This course gives specific attention to Christian reflection on the doctrines of God, Christ, and salvation in relation to religious reflection by people of other faiths.
 Prerequisite: BTS-B.

 Students examine the formation of Islamic traditions and institutions and their religious meaning, paying special attention to the dynamism and crises of Islam in the 19th and 20th centuries.
 Counts toward medieval studies major.

 This survey of the historical, cultural, and theological developments within Judaism pays special attention to major periods and themes in Jewish life and thought, as well as to contemporary Judaism.
 Prerequisite: sophomore status or higher.
 Open to first-year students with permission of the instructor.